chrigiansen/quarkus-quickstarts/README.md

 * [Hibernate ORM Multitenancy](./hibernate-orm-quickstart-multi-tenancy): Multitenant CRUD service over REST using Hibernate ORM to connect to a PostgreSQL database (schema or database approach)
 * [Hibernate Search + Elasticsearch](./hibernate-search-orm-elasticsearch-quickstart): Index your Hibernate entities in Elasticsearch to get full text search
 * [Infinispan Client](./infinispan-client-quickstart): How to use Infinispan Client.
 Covers creating caches and simple get/put
+* [Hibernate Search + Elasticsearch](./hibernate-search-orm-elasticsearch-quickstart): Index your Hibernate entities in Elasticsearch to get full text search
 * [Artemis JMS](./jms-quickstart): How to use the Artemis JMS extension
 * [Kafka](./kafka-quickstart): Use MicroProfile Reactive Messaging to interact with Apache Kafka
 * [Kafka and Hibernate with Panache](./kafka-panache-quickstart): Shows how to combine Kafka and (_classic_) Hibernate with Panache